QCentroid/Qapitan_Solver_Tutorial/README.md

 - "extra_arguments": in certain situations, the customer may have the ability to modify certain parameters of the algorithm such as number of shots outside the problem definition itself.
 This dictionary will contain the set of such variables.
 The values assigned in this case will be taken as the default parameters in case the user decides not to enter them.

 Once the request is made, we will check if you have access to the repository and if we cannot access it, we will send you an ssh key that you will have to insert in the repository configuration.
+Please note you need an active developer account in our platform for this process to work.
+If you don't have one contact us at info@qapitan.com

 Congratulations! with this little tutorial you have just seen how to create your first algorithm that you will be able to share on the Qapitan platform!